SchemaPlus/schema_associations/README.md

 If you're curious (or dubious) about what associations SchemaAssociations defines, you can check the log file.
-For every assocation that SchemaAssociations defines, it generates an info entry such as
+For every assocation that SchemaAssociations defines, it generates a debug entry such as

     [schema_associations] Post.has_many :comments, :class_name "Comment", :foreign_key "comment_id"